opnfv/dovetail/docs/dovetailtool/dovetail.tool.installation.rst

 extended to support more complicated compliance requirements, such as feature set based or scenario based compliance.

-If you want to run ``debug``, just run with
+If you want to run ``debug`` testsuite, just run with

 ::

-  python run.py --testsuite debug
+  dovetail run --testsuite debug

 Running Dovetail in a Docker container
 ########################################